The Google Core Update of August 2018 has left chaos behind. There is widespread loss in organic traffic. There are very few winners.

-Not a lot is known about what parameters have been tinkered with and therefore it has been difficult to understand what corrective actions, if any, need to be taken.
+Not a lot is known about which parameters have been tinkered with and therefore it has been difficult to understand what corrective actions, if any, need to be taken.

 We have tried to look at data corresponding to winners and losers (some from within our portfolio of healthcare brands) to understand what lies at the root of this update.
 What factors might have been considered.
 There have been hypotheses, but little data to back the claims up.